 Biopharma External Advisory Group

-recognized thought leader in patient recruitment, Bonnie firmly established BBK as a pioneer in developing marketing and technology solutions that ease bottlenecks in the clinical development process.
-With over 30 years of marketing communications and financial management experience, Bonnie manages and develops BBK’s worldwide alliance of companies, ensuring a multinational foundation for initiatives like BBK’s global investigator network and Web-based recruitment portal.
+Ms. Brescia is one of the two founding principals of BBK Worldwide, Bonnie led the company’s evolution as a first-of its-kind marketing consultancy specializing in patient recruitment for the clinical R&D segments of the pharmaceutical, biotechnology, and medical device industries.
+A well-recognized thought leader in patient recruitment, Bonnie firmly established BBK as a pioneer in developing marketing and technology solutions that ease bottlenecks in the clinical development process.
+With over 35 years of marketing communications and financial management experience, Bonnie manages and develops BBK’s worldwide alliance of companies, ensuring a multinational foundation for initiatives like BBK’s global investigator network and Web-based recruitment portal.

 Barton Cobert, MD, FACP, FACG, FFPH